michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.content.md

 | ✅ | Provides direct access to child component's public methods and properties. |
 | ✅ | Enables real-time access to child component's state and behavior.                 |

+#### Traditional approach
+The classic method uses the `@ViewChild()` decorator to connect a parent with its child component.
+You'll reference the child component's class in the decorator to establish this connection.

 ```typescript
 // Child component with a method parent can call.